zifeo/Food-habits/5-analysis/README.md

 # 5 Analysis

-Most of our analysis is descibed in the project readme. the files in this folder show how we got to these conclusions.
+Most of our analysis is descibed in the project readme.
+The files in this folder show how we got to these conclusions.